Menu

 Tax efficient trust planning with surplus income

 Trusts are well established as a cornerstone of succession planning.
 However, for UK based individuals that are long-term resident, there are limited options for adding assets to trusts without triggering prohibitive tax charges.
-However, there is a lesser known exemption for gifts made out of surplus income, which represents a valuable opportunity to fund a trust over multiple years without the IHT entry charge.
+However, there is a lesser known exemption for gifts made out of surplus income, which represents a valuable opportunity to fund a trust over multiple years without the usual IHT entry charge.

 News